HIST305 Mondays and Thursdays 11:00 am to 12:40pm (B228)

 - With permission, students may complete additional assignments for extra credit.

 Class attendance is required at both lectures and labs.
 Roll will be taken.
 Depending on the circumstances, your final grade for the course may be reduced by one full letter grade for each class you miss after three absences.
-If you are more than 15 minutes late to class two times, that will count as one absence.
+If you are more than 15 minutes late to class or leave early two times, that will count as one absence.
 You cannot pass the class if you have more than six absences.
 If you have a documented medical or other emergency, contact me as soon as possible to determine the best course of action.
 College policy states that you must notify me within the first three weeks of the semester if you anticipate missing any classes due to religious observance.

 Electronic Forms of Communication: In accordance with College policy, I will use Ramapo College email addresses (@ramapo.edu) for all email communication pertaining to course-related matters.
 Course materials will be mounted on Moodle.